NHSDigital/software-engineering-quality-framework/practices/feature-toggling.md

 Toggles can be defined statically (e.g., environment variable or config file) or dynamically (e.g., via an external feature flag service).
 Dynamic toggles can be changed without restarting or redeploying the application.

-## Why use feature toggles?
+## Why use feature toggling?

 - **Decouple deployment from release**: Code can be deployed behind a toggle and activated later.
-- **Safe rollouts**: Enable features for specific users or teams to validate functionality before full rollout.
+- **Enable safe rollouts**: Enable features for specific users or teams to validate functionality before full rollout.
-- **Operational control**: Temporarily disable a feature causing issues without rollback.
+- **Support operational control**: Temporarily disable a feature causing issues without rollback.
-- **Experimentation**: Run A/B tests to determine user impact.
+- **Enable experimentation**: Run A/B tests to determine user impact.
-- **Environment-specific behaviour**: Activate features in dev or test environments only.
+- **Configure environment-specific behaviour**: Activate features in dev or test environments only.

 ## Types of toggles